-Founded in 1679 by Simon van der Stel, then appointed Governor of the Cape, Stellenbosch has grown to be recognised today for its wine and it is also renowned for its academic institutions.
+Stellenbosch has grown to be recognised today for its wine and it is also renowned for its academic institutions.
 Today the University of Stellenbosch has approximately 20 000 students, and the surrounding communities and agricultural industries interact with the town and its business and academic institutions on a daily basis.
-While the central business district and industrial nodes offer support to industry the residential neighbourhoods offer a unique lifestyle opportunity for residents linked to spectacular mountain and rural scenery, access to nature on their doorstep and supported by all the modern amenities that this town can offer.
+The central business district and industrial nodes offer support to industry supported by all the modern amenities that this town can offer.

-Unfortunately the area has also become the target of criminal elements wishing to exploit the area and its residents.
-Most residents are aware of crime, concerned about crime or have been directly affected by crime in the area.
-Property owners adjacent to nature reserves, green belts and rivers have been hit by criminals accessing neighbourhoods from these areas and even the student community have experienced its fair share of criminal activity.
+Unfortunately, the Central Business District (CBD) area has also become the target of criminal elements wishing to exploit the area.
+Most property owners and users of the CBD are aware of crime, concerned about crime or have been directly affected by crime in the area.